 Get Document Library Pro and install it on your WordPress website.

-- Option 1 - Add PDF's manually via Documents → Add New.
+- First, option 1 - Add PDFs manually via Documents → Add New.
 Enter all the data that you plan to display about the PDF, such as the title and a brief description.
 Use the 'Document Link' section to upload the actual PDF file to WordPress.

-- Option 4 - Import PDF's from CSV by adding all the data plus the URL of the PDF to a CSV file.
+- And finally option 4 - Import PDFs from CSV by adding all the data plus the URL of the PDF to a CSV file.
 You can then upload it via Documents → Import.

 The PDF plugin documentation contains full instructions on all these methods.
 You can even download a sample CSV file to help you format the data before importing it.